Advanced

 1. A public tag — e.g. Politics, Markets, Opinion.
 This becomes the row's heading and the target of the More in {tag} → link.
 It must be the page's primary tag (the first tag you add).

 2. A #home-* internal tag — picks the layout for the row.
-Seven layouts are listed below.
+All nine layouts (plus the #home-ad ad row) are covered on the Section layouts page.

 Home Section Page Editor